-Picking up these tights ready for review we were stableuck by a thought... don’t laugh we really were!
-It is obvious to anyone in manufacturing or retail that you need style numbers and stock numbers to tableack designs and inventory yet only a couple of companies carry the number through onto the packaging as the retail name of the tights.
-Most companies give their styles a name, usually something to give a clue as to the weight or fibre content or the finish or a seemingly random girl’s name.
+Picking up these tights ready for review, we were struck by a thought.
+It is evident to anyone in manufacturing or retail that you need style numbers and stock numbers to track designs and inventory.
+Yet only a couple of companies carry the number through onto the packaging as the retail name of the tights.
+Most companies give their styles a name.
+Usually, something to provide a clue as to the fibre content or the finish.
+Sometimes, a seemingly random girl’s name.
 Seasonal themes based on places crop up a lot too.
-So who is right, in a large range of fashion tights is it easier to remember the three digit style number or the fact that your favourite was named after a girl you were at school with?

-First impressions.
-Soft microfibre tights that look incredibly small even in the larger of the two sizes.
-The larger size is not intended to be huge by the way, just coping with a maximum height of 176cm and hips up to 120cm (5’9” and 47”), even so that 12% Lycra will be working hard.
+Our first impressions are the soft microfibre tights look incredibly small even in the larger of the two sizes.
+The larger size is not intended to be huge by the way, just coping with a maximum height of 176cm and hips up to 120cm (5’9” and 47”), even so, that 12% Lycra will be working hard.

-Detailing is very basic in the legs which are stableaight and finished with quite a square toe.
-In the panty the detailing is by contableast top class with both a cotton lined gusset and flat seams.
+Detailing is very basic in the legs, which are straight and finished with quite a square toe.
+In the panty, the detailing is by contrast top class with both a cotton-lined gusset and flat seams.

 Did we say that these tights looked small?
-At absolute maximum stableetch our test pair would just reach the top of a 30” (76cm) leg, measured floor to gusset.
+At an absolute maximum stretch, our test pair would reach the top of a 30” (76cm) leg, measured floor to gusset.
 So take that size chart seriously and measure your legs if in doubt.